xboosty/voice-controlled-audio-player/HowToUse.md

 3. Click the "Upload" button to flash the firmware to the ESP32 board.

-4. Once the upload is complete, open the Serial Monitor to view the device's IP address.
+4. Once the upload is complete, the device will automatically connect to Wi-Fi and be ready to use.

-5. Access the web interface by entering the IP address in a web browser.

-6. Use the web interface to:
-   - Upload WAV files for playback
-   - Record audio using the connected microphone
+5. Press the button connected to the ESP32 to start recording audio.

+6. Speak your question or command clearly into the microphone.

+7. Release the button to stop recording.

+8. The recorded audio will be saved to the SD card and sent to the Azure OpenAI GPT-4 API for processing.

-   - View the transcribed text and generated responses from Azure OpenAI GPT-4
+9. The generated response from Azure OpenAI GPT-4 will be received by the ESP32.

-7. Interact with the audio player using voice commands.
-The device will process the audio, send it to Azure OpenAI GPT-4 for transcription and response generation, and play back the generated audio response.
+10. The response audio will be saved to the SD card and played back through the connected speaker.

 ## Troubleshooting

 - If the device fails to connect to Wi-Fi, double-check the Wi-Fi credentials in the code and ensure your network is accessible.
-- If the audio playback or recording is not working, verify the connections between the ESP32, microphone, amplifier, and speaker.
+- If the audio recording or playback is not working, verify the connections between the ESP32, microphone, amplifier, and speaker.
 - If the Azure OpenAI GPT-4 integration is not functioning properly, ensure the API key and endpoint are correctly set in the `azure_functions/openai_api/__init__.py` file and that your Azure OpenAI resource is active.
+- Check the Serial Monitor in the Arduino IDE for any error messages or debugging information.

 For additional support or to report issues, please visit the project's GitHub repository: [https://github.com/xboosty/voice-controlled-audio-player](https://github.com/xboosty/voice-controlled-audio-player)